PrepVerse/prepverse.github.io/documentation/blog/2024-02-18-lifecycle-of-creator-god-brahma.md

   - #### **Current Age of Kali Yuga**:
       - The current age of Kali-Yuga is **5126 years** from **midnight (00:00) on 18 February 3102 BCE to 18th February 2024**.

-:::::info-tip Calculating Brahma's 100 Years into Human Years
+:::::tip Calculating Brahma's 100 Years into Human Years
 :::simple
 Let's break down Brahma's 100-year lifespan into human years step by step:
 :::